Sedna (mythology): Other names

 Sedna is known as Arnakuagsak or Arnaqquassaaq in parts of Greenland.
-She's called Sassuma Arnaa ("Mother of the Deep") in West Greenlandic and Nerrivik ("Table", Inuktun) or Nuliajuk (District of Keewatin, Northwest Territories, Canada).
-She is sometimes known by other names by different Inuit groups such as Arnapkapfaaluk ("Big Bad Woman") of the Copper Inuit from the Coronation Gulf area and Takánakapsâluk or Takannaaluk (Igloolik).
-In Killiniq, Labrador, she was referred to as "Old-woman-who-lived-in-the-sea".
+She is called Sassuma Arnaa ('Mother of the Deep') in West Greenlandic and Nerrivik ('Table', Inuktun) or Nuliajuk (Kivalliq Region, Nunavut, Canada).
+She is sometimes known by other names by different Inuit groups such as Arnapkapfaaluk ('Big Bad Woman') of the Copper Inuit from the Coronation Gulf area and Takánakapsâluk or Takannaaluk (Igloolik).
+In Killiniq, Labrador, she was referred to as 'Old-woman-who-lived-in-the-sea'.